Edmonton Counselling Services

 Importance of treating the trauma to treat the addiction

-Almost everyone going through addiction I talked about has the concept of “using not to feel” those with addictions are using a substance to regulate their response.
-This substance could be opioids, alcohol, and gambling.
+Almost everyone going through the addiction I talked about has the concept of “using not to feel.”
+Those with addictions are using a substance to regulate their response.
+These substances could be opioids, alcohol, and gambling.
 Almost everyone I’ve worked with has reported not expressing their feelings and emotions and internalizing them from a very young age because of how unpleasant the feelings are.
-The is a fear around how the world seems towards them.
+The is a fear about how the world seems towards them.
 Also, they go through a constant fight or flight response of chemicals and hormones in their the body.
 It’s not surprising people are looking for a way to escape.

 The parents;

-I hear from the parents of an addicted individual saying the person had a great childhood, never wanted anything, and always available.
+I hear from the parents of an addicted individual saying the person had a great childhood, never wanted anything, and was always available.
 They’ve never been abandoned or neglected.
 However, it’s not just traumatic events that affect a child.
-Some other factors such as changing schools, losing friends, or being bullied are to name that can significantly impact kids.
-Mainly when they don’t express their feeling, emotions around the events happening.
-When feelings of individuals are suppressed in childhood, they often experience more difficulty in adult life due to the inability to deal with the pain and discomfort.
+Some other factors, such as changing schools, losing friends, or being bullied are to name that can significantly impact kids.
+Mainly when they don’t express their feeling or emotions around the events happening.
+When the feelings of individuals are suppressed in childhood, they often experience more difficulty in adult life due to the inability to deal with the pain and discomfort.